 6. Unsigned Integer Read: In order to save storage space, some floating-point variables (such as times, latitude, and longitude) are stored in the GLM NetCDF file as a lower resolution internal format with a "scale\factor" and "add\offset" attribute.
 Some of the GLM data is stored in a non-standard format (as unsigned integers).
-This is an issue that affects multiple instruments on GOES-16/17, and a pilot fix was worked via ADR 844 with implementation on November 5, 2018.
+This is an issue that affects multiple instruments on GOES-16/17/18, and a pilot fix was worked via ADR 844 with implementation on November 5, 2018.
 The classic model for NetCDF does not support internal storage of unsigned integers larger than 8 bits.
-Despite this, many of the variables in the GOES-16/17 data are stored internally in the NetCDF files as either 16-bits or 32-bits unsigned integers, but the GOES program does not use that version (CDF5).
+Despite this, many of the variables in the GOES-16/17/18 data are stored internally in the NetCDF files as either 16-bits or 32-bits unsigned integers.
+A future version of NetCDF (CDF5) will have options for internal storage of unsigned integers, but the GOES program does not use that version (CDF5).
 To get around this lack of unsigned integer support, the GOES program added a non-standard attribute "\Unsigned", to designate which variables are stored internally as unsigned.
 Unfortunately, with the DO.07 version of the code, some variables that are stored as unsigned integers are not marked as such with the "\Unsigned" attribute (this is a bug in the code).
 So, until a fix is achieved (for both the non-standard "\Unsigned" attribute and the totally unmarked unsigned integers), we recommend using the low level NetCDF readers (the ones that read the NATIVE file formats) and use the following process to convert from the native format to the actual data format: